-355. Whoever assaults or uses criminal force to any person, intending thereby to dishonour that person, otherwise than on grave and sudden provocation given by that person, shall be punished with imprisonment of either description for a term which may extend to 2 years, or with fine, or with both.
+355. Whoever assaults or uses criminal force to any person, intending thereby to dishonour that person, otherwise than on grave and sudden provocation given by that person, shall be punished with imprisonment for a term not exceeding 5 years and with whipping.

-Assault or criminal force in attempt to commit theft of property carried by a person
+Assault or criminal force in attempt to commit theft of property carried by person

-356. Whoever assaults or uses criminal force to any person, in attempting to commit theft of any property which that person is then wearing or carrying, shall be punished with imprisonment of either description for a term which may extend to 2 years, or with fine, or with both.
+356. Whoever assaults or uses criminal force to any person, in attempting to commit theft of any property which that person is then wearing or carrying, shall be punished with imprisonment for a term not exceeding 5 years and whipping.

-Assault or criminal force in attempt wrongfully to confine a person 357.
-Whoever assaults or uses criminal force to any person in attempting wrongfully to confine that person shall be punished with imprisonment of either description for a term which may extend to one year, or with fine which may extend to \$4,000, or with both.
+Assault or criminal force in attempt wrongfully to confine person

+357. Whoever assaults or uses criminal force to any person in attempting wrongfully to confine that person shall be punished with imprisonment for a term not exceeding 3 years and whipping.